Join up, join in, discover, explore, create!

 - Our libraries hold social activities, such as Knit & Natter, poetry groups, and coffee mornings.

 - Free internet access and support to use IT.

 - Join the library, reserve items, renew items, and search the catalogue online

 - Support to access online information about jobseeking, finance, and health

-- Information on starting a business and signposting to organisations that can help
+- Information on starting a business and signposting to organisations that can help.

-- Family history resources such as Ancestry
+- Free subscription resources such as Ancestry and Find My Past

 - Local Studies collections